universal-editor/universal-editor/README.md

 ## Building

-Running console with Administrator permissions.
+Recommendation: running console with Administrator permissions.
+Address http://universal-editor.dev is including into host file and open in browser.
+If don't running console this way, have to enter http://universal-editor.dev in host file manually as new line like this

+127.0.0.1 universal-editor.dev

 Install dependences: